erf/vid/README.md

 A minimal vim-like text editor for modern terminals written in [Dart](https://dart.dev)

-> Made for myself for fun and learning (not meant to replace your current editor)
+> Made for myself for fun and learning

 ## Features